CriticalTechnologiesInc/SABLE/README.md

 directory, see the CMake documention for examples.
 At this time, the only supported build types are RELEASE and DEBUG.

-To compile SABLE source as input for Isabelle/HOL, run
+To compile SABLE source as input for Isabelle/HOL, cmake should additionally be configured using `-DGENERATE_ISABELLE=ON`, which can also be set using the `ccmake` GUI.
+You may then run
 ```
 $ make sable-isa
 ```
-This build target is only valid with a RELEASE build.
+which will generate `sable_isa.c` in the `isabelle/` directory.
+This file will be the input for the Norrish C Parser in Isabelle/HOL.

 Note: When building for the Qemu environment, use `ccmake` to add `-DTARGET_QEMU` to the `CMAKE_C_FLAGS` variable.
 This will disable certain checks on platform hardware.